marnec/ML/docs/pages/ML-37-DeepLearningCNN5.md

 In panel C of <a href="#fig:convslidingwin">Figure 104</a> is defined by the $f=2$ of the max-pooling layer.

 One of the problems of this approach is that the position of the bounding boxes is not going to be accurate.
-This problem can be fixed with an approach called **intersection over union**
+This problem can be fixed with an approach called **YOLO**

-## Intersection over union